ChidiChuks/Auth-jwt/README.md

 ## Dependencies & DevDependencies to install in NPM
 - `npm i expresss` to install express
 - `npm i --save-dev nodemon` as the restarter of the server

+## Creating the app entry file
+- creating an `index.js` file for entry into the application